schemacrawler/SchemaCrawler/schemacrawler-site/src/site/markdown/consulting.md

 consulting assignments for implementation.
 Please contact Sualeh Fatehi <sualeh@hotmail.com> for details on a Professional Support Package to suit your needs.

-**Community Support** is available on [StackOverflow].
-Helpful SchemaCrawler users, including the developer of SchemaCrawler, read messages on StackOverflow.
+**Community Support** is available on [Stack Overflow].
+Helpful SchemaCrawler users, including the developer of SchemaCrawler, read messages on Stack Overflow.
 Please read *Guidelines for Support* below.

 **Bug and Issue Reports** can be filed on the [SchemaCrawler issues page].
-Please do not ask questions on the issues page - instead, ask questions on [StackOverflow].
+Please do not ask questions on the issues page - instead, ask questions on [Stack Overflow].
 Please read *Guidelines for Support* below.

 -----

 ## Guidelines for Support

-Some guidelines for a quick response on [StackOverflow] and the [SchemaCrawler issues page]:
+Some guidelines for a quick response on [Stack Overflow] and the [SchemaCrawler issues page]:

 - Please explain the issue briefly, and specify the versions of SchemaCrawler, Java, operating system, database, and JDBC driver that you are using